 An introduction to the science of linguistics emphasizing human language as a system and its nature as an inherent biological adaptation.
-Spring 2007.
+Spring 2009.
 Alternate years.
 Prerequisite: ENG 102.

 Note: Also listed as SPA 330.

 ENG 363.
-Reading in Content Areas:

-Middle, Secondary, and Special Subject Teachers.
+Reading in Content Areas: Middle, Secondary, and Special Subject Teachers.
 3.

-Materials, methods and techniques to help the classroom teacher incorporate developmental reading into content area classrooms, with emphasis on struggling readers.
+Materials, methods and techniques to help the classroom teacher incorporate developmental literacy into content area classrooms, with emphasis on struggling readers.
 Spring.
+Prerequisite: Pre-Entry Stage II.
+Corequisite: EDU 360.